javascript-obfuscator/javascript-obfuscator/README.md

 # JavaScript obfuscator

-#### Right now i haven't time to maintain this project and i looking for for maintainers!
-Create issue if you want to maintain this project.
+#### Right now, I don't have time to maintain this project and am looking for new maintainers!
+Create an issue if you want to help maintain this project.

 ![logo](https://raw.githubusercontent.com/javascript-obfuscator/javascript-obfuscator/master/images/logo.png)

-JavaScript obfuscator is a powerful free obfuscator for JavaScript with a wide number of features which provides protection for your source code.
+JavaScript Obfuscator is a powerful free obfuscator for JavaScript, containing a variety of features which provide protection for your source code.

 Example of obfuscated code: [gist.github.com](https://gist.github.com/sanex3339/ffc2876123b52e6d11ce45369fd53acf)